▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Kai medium size earns the necessary respect, particularly through his smooth, muscular body and extremely developed legs and hocks, with which some representatives of the breed can climb not only behind the back of the sofa, but even the trees.

 The Kai males reach a shoulder height of about 53 cm., therefore slight deviations are tolerated.
 Bitches are somewhat smaller with 48 cm..
 The weight is not indicated in the standard of the Fédération Cynologique Internationale (FCI).
-However, should be in a reasonable proportion to body height and is usually a maximum of 18 kg.
+But, should be in a reasonable proportion to body height and is usually a maximum of 18 kg.

 The FCI, that classifies the Kai under the standard number 317, He tells it in the Asian top group.
 Like many other dogs in this group, the Kai has a rather pointed face, triangular ears and a tail of dense, tall fur, which he wears curled or sickle-shaped on his back.